cnvx/cobalt/README.md

 ### Android

-If you use Java have a look at my [Android app](https://github.com/cnvx/argon/blob/master/app/src/main/java/com/example/cnvx/argon/CobaltClassifier.java) for an example on using the [TensorFlowInferenceInterface class](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/android/java/org/tensorflow/contrib/android/TensorFlowInferenceInterface.java), or read [this tutorial](https://medium.com/capital-one-developers/using-a-pre-trained-tensorflow-model-on-android-e747831a3d6).
+If you use Java have a look at [this class](https://github.com/cnvx/argon/blob/master/app/src/main/java/com/example/cnvx/argon/CobaltClassifier.java) from my app for an example on using the [TensorFlowInferenceInterface](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/android/java/org/tensorflow/contrib/android/TensorFlowInferenceInterface.java), or read [this tutorial](https://medium.com/capital-one-developers/using-a-pre-trained-tensorflow-model-on-android-e747831a3d6).

 ### Python